A Brief Intro to Unix

 prompt: man ls

 The Unix programmer's reference manual is, historically, just the collection of the output from the man command for all of the commands, functions and other items in the on-line manual.
-You can buy various versions of this in most big college-area bookstores.
+You can buy various versions of this in most big college-area bookstores, and it's all on the web.

 File Names and Directories

-Many parts of Unix give no special meaning to dots in file names, but many appications pay close attention to these extensions.
+Many parts of Unix give no special meaning to dots in file names, but many appications pay close attention to them.
 For the C compiler, for example, file names ending in .c are taken to be names of source files, while names ending in .o are taken to be names of object files.
-By convention, names ending in .sh are usually files of shell commands (shell scripts), and names ending in .h are header files for C programs, but this is just a convention.
+By convention, names ending in .sh are usually files of shell commands (shell scripts), and names ending in .h are header files for C programs.

-Unix maintains a tree-structured directory hierarchy, and all references to file names are interpreted in terms of this hierarchy.
-File names starting with slash / always search the tree from the root, while file names that don't start with slash are usually interpreted from the current directory.
-So, /usr/bin is the directory that holds many of the common executables, and /usr/local/bin typically holds locally added executables.
+Unix maintains a tree-structured directory hierarchy.
+File names starting with slash / always search the tree from the root, while other names are interpreted from the current directory.
+So, /usr/bin is the global directory that holds many of the common executables, while bin is a file or directory in the current directoy.

-The special file name . always stands for the current directory, and .. always stands for the parent directory of the current directory.
-The shell interprets the special character * as a wildcard, so the filename prog.* will match prog.o and prog.c and even prog.html.
+The special file names . and .. stand for the current directory and its parent.
+The shell interprets the character * as a wildcard, so the filename prog.* will match prog.o and prog.c and even prog.html.
+The special file name ~ is your home directory, and if you're running a window manager, ~/Desktop is your desktop.
+All the files in that directory will appear as folders on the screen.

-When you type a program name in to the shell (but only there!), the shell doesn't only look in the current directory, it looks along a list of directories, the search path.
-Usually, this includes the current directory, but it also includes /bin and /usr/bin as well as several others.
+When the shell searches for an executable, it first tries the file name by itself; if that fails, it looks for it in a list of directories, the search path.
+This may include the current directory, but it also includes /bin and /usr/bin and several others.

 Some Common Unix Shell Commands